Register as a non-domestic BER assessor

 BER assessor registration expires after one year.
 About a month before your registration is due for renewal, we will issue a renewal notice.
 See the steps to renewing as a registered assessor.

-If you are unsure that your qualifications or experience meet the requirements, you can ask us for clarification by emailing [email protected].
+If you are unsure whether you meet the requirements, you can ask us for clarification by emailing [email protected].